-CIT is self-assessed and paid by companies when filing their annual income tax returns, that must be submitted until June 30 of each year, if the tax year is the calendar year.
+Corporate income tax is self-assessed and paid by companies when filing their annual income tax returns, that must be submitted until June 30 of each year, if the tax year is the calendar year.

-Presently Portugal's corporate tax rate (21%) is below the EU average (21,30) and the Global average (23,03%).
+Presently Portugal's corporate tax rate (21%) is slightly higher than the EU average (19.19%) but below the global average (23.85%).